 Acknowledgement that their use of the IEC Ex logo will be monitored by the IECEx Secretariat and instances of misuse reported to the IECEx ExMarkCo

-Agreement to participate in the activities of IECEx ExPCC Working Groups as requested.
+Agreement to nominate a representative to participate in the activities of IECEx ExPCC Working Group 4.

 Agreement to, at all times, maintain and uphold the integrity, support and promotion of the IECEx System and its Schemes and its reputation.
 In this respect, the RTP agrees to not conduct activities that compromise the position of the IEC and the IECEx System